 G. Inappropriate or disruptive behavior will not be tolerated.
 If a student continues with inappropriate or disruptive behavior or demonstrates new but still inappropriate behavior, the instructor may, depending upon the situation and the severity of the disruption do one or more of the following.
 He may reduce the student's grade, or send the student to the office for administrative assistance.
 Continued or significant misbehavior can result in the suspension or expulsion of the student from the US Singers.
 An F will be given to students suspended or expelled from the US Singers.

 H. Classroom policies include but are not limited to:

-1. No food, gum, candy, or drinks will be permitted in the classroom during rehearsal.
+1. No food, gum, candy, or non-water drinks will be permitted in the classroom or during rehearsals elsewhere.

 2. No hats or other head coverings are to be worn in class.

 3. An unexcused absence from class is minus one on the final grade.